2024 Lebanon electronic device attacks: Use of pagers

 While popular in the late twentieth century, pagers have since largely been replaced by cell phones, except in hospitals.
 Some Hezbollah members had used pagers for years before the 7 October attacks, but more members began using them after February 2024, when Hezbollah secretary-general Hassan Nasrallah called on members to stop using smartphones, citing Israel's capability to infiltrate them.
 Hezbollah subsequently imported the pagers to Lebanon in the months before the explosion.
 Reuters was told that the explosives were not detected despite checks and the pagers were still being distributed immediately before the attack.

-Israeli agencies have previously carried out operations involving explosive communication devices—notably the assassination of Hamas operative Yahya Ayyash in 1996.
+Israeli agencies had previously carried out operations involving explosive communication devices—notably the assassination of Hamas operative Yahya Ayyash in 1996.

 In 2015, Mossad began planting booby-trapped walkie-talkies in Lebanon, which secretly allowed Israel to monitor Hezbollah communications while holding the option to detonate them.
 For nine years, Israel limited its use of these devices to surveillance.
 However, in 2023, a new tactic emerged with the introduction of explosive-laden pagers which Hezbollah purchased not knowing that the pagers were booby-trapped.